huuaho/umg-headless/docs/home/CategorySectionWrapper.md

   slug: string;              // Category slug for API query and section ID
   category: string;          // Display name for the category label
-  sectionType: SectionType;  // Which section layout to render }
+  sectionType: SectionType;  // Which section layout to render categoryColor?: string;    // Hex color for the category title label (e.g., "#0281b3") }

 type SectionType = "type1" | "type2" | "type3" | "type4" | "type4-text";
 ```

+The `categoryColor` prop is passed through to `SectionType1-4`, `SectionSkeleton`, and `SectionError` to color the category title.
+When not provided, category titles default to black.

 ## Section Types